 The movie opens with our hero Yor (Reb Brown) running across a desert landscape while his own power ballad blasts the airwaves, “Yor’s world, he’s the man!
 Yor’s world, he’s the man!
 Yor’s world!
-Lost in the world of past with the echo of ancient blast, there is a man from future, a man of mystery Yor’s world!”
-Certainly not the most scintillating theme songs ever produced but it does clearly establish that Yor is “the man” and throughout the film’s eighty-eight minute running time we will have many action packed moments to supposedly back this claim up, many of these moments will be punctuated by Yor yelling out how awesome he is.
+Lost in the world of the past with the echo of the ancient blast, there is a man from the future, a man of mystery, Yor’s world!”
+Certainly not the most scintillating theme songs ever produced but it does clearly establish that Yor is “the man” and throughout the film’s eighty-eight-minute running time we will have many action-packed moments to supposedly back this claim up, many of these moments will be punctuated by Yor yelling out how awesome he is.

-One has to really sympathize with actor Reb Brown as not only does his wardrobe consists solely of furry boots and a loincloth but he was also forced to wear one of the most unfortunate looking wigs ever made, yet somehow he manages to pull it off without looking completely ridiculous.
-I know Reb Brown mostly from my repeated viewings of Captain America and Captain America II: Death Too Soon and it’s his affable goofy charm that sets him apart from the other muscle bound actors of the time.
-I certainly wouldn’t want to run around the chilly Turkish countryside dressed like that, all while over enthusiastic extras try and smack you with rubber clubs, but I guess that’s the actor’s life.
+One has to really sympathize with actor Reb Brown as not only does his wardrobe consist solely of furry boots and a loincloth but he was also forced to wear one of the most unfortunate-looking wigs ever made, yet somehow he manages to pull it off without looking completely ridiculous.
+I know Reb Brown mostly from my repeated viewings of Captain America and Captain America II: Death Too Soon and it’s his affable goofy charm that sets him apart from the other muscle-bound actors of the time.
+I certainly wouldn’t want to run around the chilly Turkish countryside dressed like that, all while over-enthusiastic extras try and smack you with rubber clubs, but I guess that’s the actor’s life.

-Yor, the Hunter from the Future does look at first to be more of a Quest for Fire type film than a sword and sorcery one as we first see Yor as he saves two somewhat primitive cavemen types from what at a glance looks to be a triceratops, one that strangely enough has a view attributes of a Stegosaurus, but as most of us know that man and dinosaurs were separated by about sixty-five million years of evolution this combat is more in the vein of the 1966 film One Million Years B.C. starring Raquel Welch than it is the 1981’s Quest for Fire.
-That a normally herbivorous triceratops is trying to eat people may seem odd to modern viewers but this was the norm for cheesy genre films aimed at audiences raised on episodes of the Flintstones, but before you ridicule this anachronistic moment to much be warned that this film has a startling twist for its third act that explains all.
+Yor, the Hunter from the Future does look at first to be more of a Quest for Fire-type film rather than a sword and sorcery one, for when we first see Yor as he saves two somewhat primitive cavemen types from what at a glance looks to be a triceratops, one that strangely enough has a view attributes of a Stegosaurus, but as most of us know that man and dinosaurs were separated by about sixty-five million years of evolution, so this combat is more in the vein of the 1966 film One Million Years B.C. starring Raquel Welch than say 1981’s Quest for Fire.
+That a normally herbivorous triceratops is trying to eat people may seem odd to modern viewers but this was the norm for cheesy genre films aimed at audiences raised on episodes of The Flintstones, but before you ridicule this anachronistic moment too much, be warned that this film has a startling twist for its third act that explains all.

 Kalaa is not too pleased with the sudden addition of competition for Yor’s attention, we even get the perquisite catfight between the two women as a jealous Kalaa attempts to murder her rival, but before either of them can work out who gets to sleep with Yor they are attacked by the surviving members of The Blue Man Group.
-The resulting skirmish ends with Yor killing the last remaining Neanderthal but unfortunately during the fight Roa was mortally wounded.
-Wait, that can’t be the case can it?
-So Yor’s whole mission was to find this woman and yet the screenwriters kill her off after a meager thirteen minutes of screen time.
+The resulting skirmish ends with Yor killing the last remaining Neanderthal but unfortunately, during the fight, Roa was mortally wounded.
+Wait, that can’t be the case, can it?
+So Yor’s whole mission was to find this woman and yet the screenwriters kill her off after a meagre thirteen minutes of screen time.
 What kind of sense does that make?
-She barely had time to develop any kind of character other than being a useless exposition machine and to provide a pointless element of jealousy for Kalaa.
-With her dying breath she informs Yor that she is getting back some of her lost memories, “I see an island in the middle of a big sea.
-On the island there is a magnificent castle.
-That is where we come from, where are race lives.”
+She barely had time to develop any kind of character other than being a useless exposition machine and providing a pointless element of jealousy for Kalaa.
+With her dying breath, she informs Yor that she is getting back some of her lost memories, “I see an island in the middle of a big sea.
+On the island, there is a magnificent castle.
+That is where we come from, where our race lives.”
 She tells Yor to give Kalaa her medallion and with a final kiss to the big lug she dies.

 Yor, the Hunter from the Future is easily one of the more oddball movies out there as it strides two genres and gives us a hero who is a bit of a jerk.
 The stunt work on display is amateurish, the dubbing is pretty bad, the plot if one can call it that veers from the banal to the ludicrous without warning, and though I do love me some Reb Brown his hero Yor is just too big of an asshole for me to get behind.
-This film kind of falls into the “So bad its good” category and if you and your friends sit down with the right attitude and a good amount of alcohol you will mostly like have fun watching this thing, but watching it cold I do not recommend.
+This film kind of falls into the “So bad it’s good” category and if you and your friends sit down with the right attitude and a good amount of alcohol you will most likely have a lot of fun watching this thing.

 Yor, the Hunter from the Future (1983)